joseph-flinn/site/frontend/posts/startup-2025-rfds.md

 #### Accepted

-Once an RFD has been entirely implemented or document is an explanation of the current state of the system, it should be set to the _Accepted_ state.
+Once an RFD has been entirely implemented or the document is an explanation of the current state of the system, it should be set to the _Accepted_ state.
 Once in this state, any major comments or calls for significant changes should be done in a new RFD.